groundcover-com/caretta/README.md

 will output communication to external servers by client's name, sorted descending.

 ## Need help:grey_question:
-Feel free to reach us at our <a href="http://www.groundcover.com/join-slack">slack channel</a>, or create an issue in this repository.
+Feel free to reach us on our <a href="http://www.groundcover.com/join-slack">slack channel</a>, or create an issue in this repository.

 ## Contribution
 Feel free to add your contribution to the project.